Ferrum-Citadel/Warehouse-managment-API/README.md

 The tests are implemented using jest.

-First install node_modules in the api directory with: 2.
-Install NPM packages in the root directory
+First install node_modules in the api directory with:

 ```bash
 npm install